 Angel Investors: The Early Believers

 Angel investors are typically high-net-worth individuals who invest their personal funds into startups.
 They often step in during the early stages when businesses face the highest risks.
-While their check sizes are smaller compared to institutional investors, their involvement often extends beyond capital.
-Many angels provide mentorship, industry connections, and operational advice, making them invaluable partners for startups looking to establish a solid foundation.
+Although their check sizes are smaller compared to institutional investors, they often contribute more than just capital.

 Venture Capitalists: Scaling with Expertise

 Venture capital (VC) firms specialize in funding startups with high growth potential.
 These firms pool money from private investors and institutions to invest in promising businesses.
 VC investment typically comes with larger check sizes and a structured approach to scaling.
-However, it also involves relinquishing some equity and adhering to the firm’s strategic vision.
-Startups seeking rapid growth and market expansion often turn to venture capitalists for their expertise and resources.

 Private Investors: Flexible and Diverse